-The Company has one class of common stock with a par value of \$0.001 per share.
-On August 7, 2020, the Company's stockholders approved an amendment to the Restated Certificate of Incorporation to increase the number of shares of the common stock authorized for issuance from 300,000,000 to 450,000,000.
+We have one class of common stock with a par value of \$0.001 per share.
+On August 7, 2020, our stockholders approved an amendment to the Restated Certificate of Incorporation to increase the number of shares of the common stock authorized for issuance from 300,000,000 to 450,000,000.

-On June 24, 2019, the Company entered into the 2019 Purchase Agreement with Lincoln Park, pursuant to which the Company has the right to sell to Lincoln Park up to an aggregate of \$10 million in shares of its common stock subject to the conditions and limitations set forth in the 2019 Purchase Agreement.
-As consideration for entering into the 2019 Purchase Agreement, the Company issued to Lincoln Park 818,420 shares of its common stock as initial commitment shares in a noncash transaction on June 24, 2019 and will issue up to 818,420 additional shares of its common stock as additional commitment shares on a pro rata basis in connection with any additional purchases.
-The Company will not receive any cash proceeds from the issuance of these additional commitment shares.
+On June 24, 2019, we entered into the 2019 Purchase Agreement with Lincoln Park, pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$10 million in shares of our common stock subject to the conditions and limitations set forth in the 2019 Purchase Agreement.
+As consideration for entering into the 2019 Purchase Agreement, we issued to Lincoln Park 818,420 shares of our common stock as initial commitment shares in a noncash transaction on June 24, 2019 and would issue up to 818,420 additional shares of our common stock as additional commitment shares on a pro rata basis in connection with any additional purchases.
+We would not receive any cash proceeds from the issuance of these additional commitment shares.